This Roasted Hatch Chile Hummus is smokey, spicy, and creamy. Add it to tacos or a quesadilla.

 The pictures here are Anaheim chiles, but the instructions are the same for any kind of pepper.
 I roasted them over mesquite, which adds a nice smoky flavor to the chiles.

-Leaving them intact instead of cutting all the way through gives you more options on how to use them.
+Leaving them intact instead of cutting them all the way through gives you more options on how to use them.

 Hummus